 A marriage is built on the assumption that you will be together forever.

-It seemed like an easy decision at the time, but you likely didn’t consider the journey and growth that both of you will go on separately, as well as together.
+It seemed like an easy decision at the time.
+But you likely didn’t consider the journey that both of you will go on separately, as well as together.

 Divorce is a difficult, challenging and mentally exhausting process.
-Whether you are at the beginning of it, right in the middle, or have just completed it, it is important to ensure that you are safe.
-Your mental health should be at a point where you can plan and consider a positive and successful future for yourself.
+No matter where you are in the divorce process, it is important to ensure that you are safe.
+Your mental health should be at a point where you can plan and consider a positive future for yourself.

 What is important to consider are the upcoming changes to your life.
 When building on a marriage, everything is built with a balance of both your and your partner’s wants and needs.
 When this stops, it can be hard to know what to do next without that other person there to answer half of your questions.